natuthepatatu/bat-algorithm/README.md

 # bat-algorithm
-Evolutionary computation algorithm called Bat algorithm + test functions animations of the algorithm work
+Evolutionary computation algorithm called Bat algorithm + test functions animation of the algorithm progress by iteration

 # Short decription
 Updated code by https://github.com/buma/BatAlgorithm, added test functions animations as plot3d function in the main class, added main.py for running tests.
 In order to view animations, set variable `showanimation = True` and in the init file uncomment `yield`.
 For proper animation number of frames should correspond to the number of algorithm iterations.